 It is the Australian Government’s most important responsibility – and our unrelenting focus – to do everything possible to keep Australians safe and to maintain our way of life, our values and our freedom.

 Australians can be, and must be, reassured that our law-enforcement agencies, our intelligence services and our Defence Force are among the very best in the world.

 DISRUPTING TERROR PLOTS

-Since Australia’s terror threat level has been Probable in September 2014, Australia’s law enforcement agencies have disrupted 13 major terrorist attack plots in Australia (as at November 2017).
+Since Australia’s terror threat level has been Probable from September 2014, Australia’s law enforcement agencies have disrupted 13 major terrorist attack plots in Australia (as at November 2017).
 These include: a plot to cause mass casualties by exploding devices near Melbourne’s Federation Square; a plot to detonate bombs at a Mother’s Day running event; and a plot to stab and shoot police and members of the public at ANZAC Day ceremonies.

 A total of 90 people have been charged as a result of 40 counter-terrorism operations in Australia since September 2014(as at November 2018).

 BOOSTING OUR SECURITY AGENCIES

 To keep our country safe and secure, the Government has increased funding of our law enforcement, intelligence and security agencies by $1.5 Billion .

 This year, the Government provided the AFP with an additional $321.4 million in increased funding (over four years) – the largest funding boost in a decade.